 The proposed regulations [PDF 411 KB] include proposed amendments to the consolidated return regulations under section 1502, and provide guidance implementing recent statutory amendments to section 172 as made by the 2017 tax law (Pub.
 L. No. 115-97, that is often referred to as the “Tax Cuts and Jobs Act”) and the CARES Act.
 With today’s release, certain provisions of previously proposed regulations relating to the absorption of consolidated NOL carryovers and carrybacks are withdrawn and re-proposed.
 In addition, today’s proposed regulations update the regulations applicable to consolidated groups that include both life insurance companies and other companies to reflect the statutory changes.

-The temporary and proposed regulations were published in the Federal Register on July 8, 2020.
 The purpose of this edition of TaxNewsFlash is to provide text of these regulations.

 As explained in a related IRS release—IR-2020-138—the TCJA and CARES Act amended the rules for NOLs.
 After amendment, the NOL deduction is the sum of: